Windsor, Ontario Streetcar System: Disintegration

 The electric streetcar system provided an extensive and effective mode of transportation to the citizens of Windsor until the 1930s, when the Great Depression left the world in financial turmoil.
 The streetcars were expensive to repair and were beginning to deteriorate, and because of costs S.W. & A.R. began to cut down some of the less-travelled and less-profitable routes on the track.
 The newly comprised City of Windsor, consisting of the Sandwich, Windsor, Walkerville, and East Windsor communities in 1935, was unable to bear the financial burden of the S.W. & A.R.

 Buses began to be considered a viable alternative to streetcars, because they were much less expensive to purchase.
 The S.W. & A.R. found that it would be less costly to purchase a set of buses than to repair the deteriorating rails.
 It was also thought by many that it was contradictory to continue using electric streetcars instead of automobiles in the automotive capital of Canada, where automobile ownership was rising and providing stiff competition to public transportation.

 In 1937 the City decided to abandon the streetcar system in favour of a city bus system.
 The last Windsor electric streetcar ran on May 7, 1939.
-The rails were removed from the ground and a city bus system has been in place ever since.
-The only remaining rails can be found at the intersection of Sandwich Street and Mill streets in Windsor.
-Recently, additional rails have been dug up at the intersection of Riverside and University streets, during the construction of a monument of Chief Tecumseh.
+The rails were removed or paved over, and a city bus system has been in place ever since.

 Legacy

-The streetcar system’s carhouse, on University Avenue, where vehicles were produced, stored and maintained, was to be converted into a restaurant as of 2015.
-One of the original Windsor streetcars, No. 351, had been located and the restaurant's owners planned to have the vehicle restored.
-Streetcar No. 351 was instead donated to the City of Windsor and restored at RM Auto Restorations in Chatham-Kent, Ontario.
-It is to be displayed at the Celestial Beacon pavilion on Windsor’s riverfront, as part of the Central Riverfront Implementation Plan.
+As of June 2025, short preserved sections of streetcar track from 1939 can be found at the intersection of Sandwich and Mill streets in a crosswalk on Sandwich Street.
+There are also the paved-over rails along Elm Avenue between Riverside Drive and University Avenue as two long, exceptionally straight grooves or cracks in the pavement.
+One of the original carhouses used by the Sandwich, Windsor and Amherstburg Railway still stands at 1220 University Avenue (formerly London Street).

+In 2015, a pair of restaurateurs found one of the original Windsor streetcars, No. 351, and had it hauled to the old carhouse on University Avenue for restoration and use as part of the restaurant they were planning to create in the carhouse building.